farmera/sare_grant/study_methods.md

 [Section 3](kites_balloons_drones.md) discussed the various bands of reflected and captured light and how these may be used to facilitate an understanding of crop health.
 In [Section 5]() we will consider in greater detail how such principles allow us to manipulate the captured bands and reveal more interesting and specific patterns.
-In this section we will focus on general principles which makes all of this possible.
-More detailed results from balloon and kite methods are presented in [Section 8](study_results_balloons.md).
+Here we focus on general principles which makes all of this possible.
+More detailed results from balloon and kite methods are presented in [Section 8](study_results_balloons.md) and in [Section 9](study_results_drones.md).

 #### Creating a Spectral Index